Hive-Academy/roocode-generator/templates/rules/boomerang-rules.md

 2. Include in your message:
    - All necessary context from the parent task
    - Clearly defined scope and deliverables
-   - Specific references to memory bank documents
+   - Specific references to memory bank documents with line numbers
+   - Expected file locations for all documentation
    - Explicit instruction to signal completion using `attempt_completion`

 ### Delegation Checklist

-- [x] Task description is complete and clear
+- [ ] Task description is complete and clear
-- [x] Requirements are clearly specified
+- [ ] Requirements are clearly specified
-- [x] Technical constraints are identified
+- [ ] Technical constraints are identified
-- [x] Memory bank references are included
+- [ ] Memory bank references are included with line numbers
-- [x] Success criteria are defined
+- [ ] Success criteria are defined
+- [ ] Expected document locations are specified
-- [x] Timeline expectations are specified
+- [ ] Timeline expectations are specified

 ## Receiving Completed Work from Code Review